LaraFB/3-ano/README.md

   - US 11: As a student, I want to view the use of my academic scholarship so that I can keep track of the scholarship usage and decide on the best way to manage it.
 [Story Points: M]
     - Task 2: Create methods to notify the user of low funds

-  - US 4: As a student, I want to generate reports so that I can analyze send them or analize them later.
-[Story Points: L]
-    - Task 1: Implement feature to allow generation of a report
-    - Task 2: Create methods to generate report

   - US 8: As a user, I want to extract data from reports in PDF and Excel, so that I can share and analyze my expenses.
 [Story Points: M]
     - Task 1: Create feature to generate a PDF or Excel report
     - Task 2: Create methods to export reports